Western concert flute

 The Western concert flute can refer to the common C concert flute or to the family of transverse (side-blown) flutes to which the C flute belongs.
 Almost all are made of metal or wood, or a combination of the two.
-A musician who plays the flute is called a “flautist” in British English, and a “flutist” in American English.
+A musician who plays the flute is often called a "flautist" in British English and a "flutist" in American English.

 This type of flute is used in many ensembles, including concert bands, military bands, marching bands, orchestras, flute ensembles, and occasionally jazz combos and big bands.
 Other flutes in this family include the piccolo, the alto flute, and the bass flute.
 A large repertory of works has been composed for flute.

 Predecessors

 The flute is one of the oldest and most widely used wind instruments.
 The precursors of the modern concert flute were keyless wooden transverse flutes similar to modern fifes.
 These were later modified to include up to eight keys for chromatic notes.

 Six-holed flutes pitched in D are the most common keyless wooden transverse flutes.
 They are used in Irish traditional music and historically informed performances of early music, including Baroque music.
 During the Baroque era the traditional transverse flute was redesigned and eventually developed into the modern traverso.